JonnyWard-source/Statistical-Arbitrage/README.md

 This project is designed to implement a simplified quantitative research workflow inspired by systematic statistical arbitrage research.

-All detailed explanations, experimentation, and analysis are provided in the accompanying Jupyter notebooks.

 ## Key Features
 ### Pair Selection
 - Linear regression-based hedge ratio estimation